sethbattin/sethbattin.github.io/README.md

 ----
 - [ ] something's wrong with nested tags, e.g. science/programming/accessibility
 - [ ] the "business" category link is broken because of that -^
+- [ ] rss entries don't update, e.g. when tags are added

 TODO
 ----